jackseceng/LinkShort/readme.md

 ## Testing locally

-- Create a file in the root directory, next to the `docker-compose.yaml` file, called `.env`, with the following contents, customising the values between **<>** with your own substitutions:
+- Create a file in the root directory called `.env`, with the following contents, customising the values between **<>** with your own substitutions:
 ```txt
 REDISUSER=default
 REDISMASTER=<a-super-strong-password>